simsip-admin/InApp/index.md

         event OnRestoreProductsDelegate OnRestoreProducts;

         /// <summary>
-        /// Occurs when there is an error querying inventory from your platform
+        /// Occurs when there is an error querying inventory.
-        /// specific In-App Purchasing service.
         /// </summary>
         event OnQueryInventoryErrorDelegate OnQueryInventoryError;

         /// <summary>
-        /// Occurs when the user attempts to buy a product and there is
+        /// Occurs when there is an error buying a product.
-        /// an error.
         /// </summary>
         event OnPurchaseProductErrorDelegate OnPurchaseProductError;

         /// <summary>
-        /// Occurs when the user attempts to restore products and there is
+        /// Occurs when there is an error restoring products.
-        /// an error.
         /// </summary>
         event OnRestoreProductsErrorDelegate OnRestoreProductsError;

         /// <summary>
-        /// Occurs when a user cancels.
+        /// Occurs when a user cancels a purchase or restore transaction.
         /// </summary>
         event OnUserCanceledDelegate OnUserCanceled;

         /// <summary>
-        /// Occurs when there is an in app billing procesing error.
+        /// Occurs when there is an In-App Purchasing procesing error.
         /// </summary>
         event OnInAppBillingProcessingErrorDelegate OnInAppBillingProcesingError;